SkyDocs/speaker-identification/README.md

 ## Usage

 To use the Speaker Identification from scratch, you will be needing a data set.
-For the testing version of our model we trained on the *Speaker recognition dataset* from [kaggle](https://www.kaggle.com/kongaevans/speaker-recognition-dataset). <br>
+For the testing the our model we initially trained on the *Speaker recognition dataset* from [kaggle](https://www.kaggle.com/kongaevans/speaker-recognition-dataset).
+Then we created our own dataset for the recognition purpose.<br>
+### Dataset details:
+- time duration: 10 mins
+- splitted into 1 sec using audio-clip.py

+### Training
 I recommend making a fresh new environment for this project.

 Install the requirements by running